By Susan (Sue) Harris – (Tauranga, New Zealand)

 The house reef is about a 10 minute swim from the door.
-The water depths were very good, from 1 meter up to 40 metres.
+The water depths were very good, from one meter up to 40 meters.
 I was able to see lots and get some good pictures.
 I saw lots of fish and other critters on route in the seagrass beds.

-I snorkeled twice a day for about 1 1/2 to 2 hours a time.
+I snorkeled twice a day for about 1.5-2 hours a time.
 The water quality was great.
 There were lovely corals, heaps of purple sea fans, and sponges.
-I saw lobsters swimming, scrawled filefish, school of squid, eagle ray, various schools of grunts and blue tangs, whiptail eel, trumpetfish, garfish and beautiful queen, french, and grey angelfish, and more.
+I saw lobsters swimming, Scrawled Filefish, school of squid, eagle ray, various schools of grunts and Blue Tangs, Whiptail Eel, Trumpetfish, garfish and beautiful Queen, French, and Grey Angelfish, and more.

 The lodge, the accommodation, the ease for snorkeling and freediving at Cocoview Resort was awesome.